top of page

 Finding a Queen Ant

 Initiating an ant-keeping hobby commences with securing a reproductive queen ant.
-These sovereigns are typically spotted after their mating flights, which occurs in the summertime.
-All you need to keep track of is 2-3 warm days in July followed by a day of rainfall.
+These sovereigns are typically spotted after their mating flights, which occur in the summertime.
+All you need to keep track of is 2-3 warm days in July followed by a day of light rainfall.
 Post the rainfall or on the succeeding day, you can anticipate a flurry of airborne ants.
 A queen who has discarded her wings is probably fertilised and prepared to establish a fresh colony.

 Housing the Queen Ant